 When defining a high-risk business loan, you have to look at the factors that business lenders review to make an informed credit decision in business lending.

 Let's dive deeply into those factors and break down their importance in the business credit decision.

 What Are the Considerations for a High-Risk Business Loan?

 Here are a few things to consider when considering a high-risk cash advance or business loan.

 Personal & Business Credit

-Personal credit of the business owner plays a vital role in the credit decision process.
-The track record of the business owner to manage their personal credit has a direct correlation to how they will manage finances with their business.
-Business credit is also evaluated for liens, judgments, and State or Federal obligations that may interfere with the business lenders’ ability to collect.
+The personal credit of the business owner plays a vital role in the credit decision process.
+The track record of the business owner in managing their personal credit has a direct correlation to how they will manage finances with their business.
+Business credit is also evaluated for liens, judgments, and State or Federal obligations that may interfere with the business lenders' ability to collect.

 Time in Business